hugodasilvadasilva/RepData_PeerAssessment1/PA1_template.md

 ```

 Now it's time to report the results.
 First, the total daily number of steps
-result ilustrated into a histogram which contains the same vertical blue line
+is ilustrated into a histogram which also contains one vertical blue line
 indicating the average number of daily total steps.